John Brown (essayist): Rise of an essayist

 Brown published Honour (1743), a poem, through Robert Dodsley.
 It was followed by An Essay on Satire Occasion'd by the Death of Mr Pope (1745), which Brown at Carlisle published through Dodsley in London.
 This work gained for him the friendship of William Warburton.
 Warburton introduced him to Ralph Allen.

 At Warburton's suggestion, Brown expanded the Essay on Satire, to an Essay (1751) on the Characteristicks of Anthony Ashley-Cooper, 3rd Earl of Shaftesbury.
 It is considered to have skewered Shaftesbury's deism and moral sense theory.
 The "test of ridicule" was supposed to be a key part of Shaftesbury's doctrine; Warburton wanted it undermined, and gave Brown the task.
 The Essay was dedicated to Allen, also a supporter of Anglican orthodoxy, and opponent of Shaftesbury.
 It contains a defence of a utilitarian philosophy, praised later by John Stuart Mill.
 The work was attacked, and Shaftesbury defended, in pamphlets by Charles Bulkley.
 Brown's theoretical argument, that ridicule was a type of valuation incompatible with a role as truth value, was taken up by William Preston.

 Drama

 Brown was interested in drama, but it earned him the disapproval of Warburton and Richard Hurd.
-He wrote Barbarossa (1754) and Athelstane (1756), both performed; David Garrick and Mrs Cibber played in both, and the first was a success.
+He wrote Barbarossa (1754), a tragedy in five acts based on the story of Aruj Barbarossa and Zaphira, and Athelstane (1756), both performed; David Garrick and Mrs Cibber played in both, and the first was a success.
 Later, Brown's 1765 revision of Ben Jonson's Bartholomew Fair was rejected for production by Garrick.